 · A successful outcome in the WTO’s E-Commerce/Digital Trade negotiations.

-- Further reductions in tariff and non-tariff barriers to information and communications technology products, services, and investments.
+· Further reductions in tariff and non-tariff barriers to information, communications, and advanced energy technology products, services, and investments.

-- Protections for the free flow of data across borders, strong protections for intellectual property, and safe harbors against intermediary liability.
+· Protections for the free flow of data across borders, appropriate protections for intellectual property (including source code), and protection of intermediary liability.

-- Heightened attention to the need for global supply and value chains — particularly important to global innovation — which often are disrupted by government imposition of localization requirements, including forced technology and investment conditions that discriminate against U.S. interests.
+· Heightened attention to the need for global supply and value chains — particularly important to global innovation — which are often disrupted by government imposition of data localization requirements, including forced technology transfers, audits of proprietary code and other trade secrets, and investment conditions that discriminate against U.S. interests.

 · Customs modernization and open payment systems that support e-commerce and digital trade flows, particularly by small and medium-sized enterprises (SMEs).
 This support includes trade facilitation measures and customs relief to small businesses operating abroad by compelling our trading partners to raise their de minimis thresholds to better align with the standards of the U.S and maintaining current U.S. de minimis policy.

 · A copyright framework modeled on current U.S. law which incentivizes innovation by providing reliable protection for all creative works, including software.
 This should include appropriate limitations and exceptions, consistent with current U.S. law, to drive the growth of new emerging technologies, such as machine learning and text and data mining.

 · Interoperable data privacy and cybersecurity standards and, where available, utilizing international models and best practices.

 · Securing commitments by our trading partners to build the capabilities of their national entities responsible for coordinated vulnerability disclosures undertaken voluntarily by the private sector.